What is the Inspire Learning programme?

-A high quality robust case will be provided which will protect the device from accidental damage.
+High quality robust cases are provided with the Ipads which will protect the device from accidental damage.
 If a device does become damaged however, they will be fixed or replaced where appropriate.
 If it is identified that an iPad has been purposely vandalised this will be dealt as per the policy; and a discussion will take place between yourself and the school.

-Was a Bring your own device (BYOD) strategy or element considered?
+Was a bring your own device strategy or element considered?

 The device is only one part of the much wider Inspire Learning programme.
-It is not the intention of the programme to limit the opportunities for learning for children and young people in the Borders and therefore the shared model would not have achieved the Council’s desired outcomes.
+It is not the intention of the programme to limit the opportunities for learning for children and young people in the Borders and therefore the shared model would not have achieved our desired outcomes.

-Was the investment weighed up against alternatives that the same level of funding would provide (e.g. additional teaching staff)?
+Was the investment weighed up against alternatives that the same level of funding would provide?

-This project is funded from capital funds which the Council cannot spend on staffing costs (revenue costs).
+This project is funded from capital funds which we cannot spend on staffing costs (revenue costs).

 What was the consultation process?